 Trying to plan your Thailand Itinerary but not sure how much money you should save up in advance?
 Last July I spend a month in Thailand and since I always like to have an overview on how much money I spend, I wrote down all my daily expenses, also to be able to give you an idea on what costs you could encounter when going to Thailand.
-To summarise: How expensive is Thailand?

 To stay organised while traveling I always carry around a little notebook to not just write down on what I had spent all my money on, but I will also write down information such as hostel addresses, flight information, telephone numbers and I also write down what I did on each day.